-Under the Severance Agreement, "good reason termination" generally means that Dr. Farokhzad resigns from the Company within 30 days following the end of our cure period discussed below as a result of any of the following that occurs without his written consent: a material reduction in his base salary as compared to his base salary in effect immediately prior to such reduction; a material and adverse change in his authorities, duties or responsibilities relative to his authorities, duties or responsibilities in effect immediately prior to such reduction (provided that if he ceases to serve as the Chief Executive Officer but continues to serve as Executive Chair of the Company with a base salary and target bonus opportunity each materially the same as in effect immediately prior to such transition, such transition will not by itself be deemed to constitute a material and adverse change to his authorities, duties or responsibilities, and provided, further that any change that results in Dr. Farokhzad not serving as the Chief Executive Officer of (or reporting directly to the board of directors of) the parent corporation in a group of controlled corporations including the Company or all or a substantial portion of the Company's assets following a change in control, will be deemed to constitute a material and adverse change to his authorities, duties or responsibilities); and a material change in the geographic location of his principal work office or facility, provided that a change that increases his commute by 50 miles or less will not constitute a material change.
-For a resignation to qualify as a "good reason termination," Dr. Farokhzad also must provide written notice within 90 days following the initial existence of the good reason condition, and we must have failed to materially remedy such event within 30 days after receipt of such notice.
+Under the Severance Agreement, "good reason termination" generally means that Dr. Farokhzad resigns from the Company within 30 days following the end of our cure period discussed below as a result of any of the following that occurs without his written consent: a material reduction in his base salary as compared to his base salary in effect immediately prior to such reduction; a material and adverse change in his authorities, duties or responsibilities relative to his authorities, duties or responsibilities in effect immediately prior to such reduction (provided that if he ceases to serve as the Chief Executive Officer but continues to serve as Executive Chair of the Company with a base salary and target bonus opportunity each materially the same as in effect immediately prior to such transition, such transition will not by itself be deemed to constitute a material and adverse change to his authorities, duties or responsibilities, and provided, further that any change that results in Dr. Farokhzad not serving as the Chief Executive Officer of (or reporting directly to the board of directors of) the parent corporation in a group of controlled corporations including the Company or all or a substantial portion of the Company's assets following a change in the geographic location of his principal work office or facility, provided that a change that increases his commute by 50 miles or less will not constitute a material change.
+For a resignation to qualify as a "good reason termination," Dr. Farokhzad also must provide written notice within 90 days following when Dr. Farokhzad knows or should have known of the initial existence of the good reason condition, and such event or action must not have been reversed, remedied or cured within 30 days following our receipt of such written notice.